Poker Online

 Hollywood Garbage

-This description is based mainly information from William Priester Jr. and Bruce Bowman.
+This description is based mainly on information from William Priester Jr., Bruce Bowman and Robert and Candace Snyder.

 Introduction

-This American game is also known simply as Garbage.
-Each hand is a sequence of several games played using the same cards.
-They are usually games of luck, played for very small stakes (pennies).
+This American game is also known simply as Garbage, or sometimes as Junk Poker.
+Each hand is a sequence of several phases, which are mostly games of luck, each played using the same cards.
+The game is often played for very small stakes (pennies).

 Players, Cards and Chips

-There can be from 3 to about 8 players.
+There can be from 3 to about 8 or even more players.
 The game is best for 5 or 6.

 4 or 5 players use two standard 52-card decks shuffled together.
-6 or more players use three decks.
+6 or more players use three or more decks.

 Each player begins with an ample supply of small value coins (pennies) - about 100 each should be sufficient - or chips or other tokens can be used instead, giving everyone an equal supply at the start.